Uncoiled affine Temperley-Lieb algebras and their Wenzl-Jones projectors: Uncoiled affine and periodic Temperley--Lieb algebras

-We have thus given the sandwich cellular data for the uncoiled affine and periodic Temperley--Lieb algebras, proving their sandwich cellularity.
-Furthermore, because all the middle algebras are commutative, this also shows that the uncoiled algebras are also affine cellular. \eproof
+The anti-involution $\iota$ is again the vertical reflection of the diagrams, and one can check that Axiom~A4) indeed holds.
+We have thus given the sandwich cellular data for the uncoiled affine and periodic Temperley--Lieb algebras, and showed that the four axioms are satisfied, thus proving their sandwich cellularity.
+Furthermore, because all the middle algebras are commutative, this shows that the uncoiled algebras are also affine cellular.\eproof

-We note that the Temperley--Lieb algebra $\tl_n(\beta)$ is also sandwich cellular, as are all cellular algebras, by the same proof.
-One only needs to replace all the middle algebras by $\field{C}$.
-Then the bilinear forms of the proof take values in $\field{C}$, and they are commonly called Gram bilinear forms.